 While the flowers at Hershey Gardens are enjoying the rain, you and the family can head indoors to the Milton & Catherine Hershey Conservatory, which houses seasonally changing exhibits in Educational & Horticultural Wing, a Welcome Pavilion, and a Garden Shop.
 In the Butterfly Atrium, you can walk among 500-600 butterflies from around the globe!

 Just down the road from the Hersheypark Drive attractions, you’ll find a world-class automotive experience for the whole family.
-The AACA Museum is home to vintage vehicles, cars, buses, and motorcycles from the 1890s through the 1980s.
+AACA Museum, Inc. is home to vintage vehicles, cars, buses, and motorcycles from the 1890s through the 1980s.
 It's been recognized by the Smithsonian as an Affiliate Museum which is an extremely rare honor, speaking well of its pristine collection.
 There’s something interesting and nostalgic everywhere you look!

 The Hershey Story: Museum on Chocolate Avenue